 Furthermore, I have now started implementing the first components of the architecture and performing preliminary experiments to first validate the general idea both quantitatively and qualitatively (user experience).
 The results indicate a good potential and are currently being prepared for publication in the near future.

 For more information or any question or querries you might have, do not hesitate to contact me.

-© Copyright 2015 Nataliya Kosmyna.
+© Copyright 2017 Nataliya Kosmyna/BRAINI/Your Mind is Mine.
 All Rights Reserved.